RivaD2/personal/Udemy-data-structures/data-structures-notes.md

       - It helps if we understand Big O because we can identify inefficient points

-// SO, HOW DO WE COMPARE THE first two FUNCTIONS?
+**SO, HOW DO WE COMPARE THE first two FUNCTIONS?**

 - Does better mean faster, less memory, more readability, brevity??
 -  All of the above are valid concerns
 - Faster code and less memory used are often more important than the others
 - We need to focus on speed
 - We could use timers, like performance.now()
 - Using this, we can see that the second function is faster, however this isn't the best way to compare

-/* The problem with TIME:
+### The problem with TIME:

   - Different machines run different times
   - The same machine will also record different times!
   - For fast algorithms, speed may not be the most precise measurement